martinsbash/martinsbash/README.md

 # Martins Bash

-AI researcher and benchmark engineer with roots in finance.
-My work is research: evaluating model outputs on projects with Outlier, probing reasoning quality and failure modes, and building the tooling that surfaces patterns across reviews.
-The engineering sits downstream of the research.
+AI researcher and benchmark engineer with a background in finance.
+I evaluate how models reason under real-world conditions, diagnose where failures cluster into systematic patterns rather than isolated errors, and audit the boundaries of what prompt architecture can reliably enforce.
+The tooling I build extends that research: error classification frameworks that intercept failure classes before output is finalized, self-correcting agents that persist correction state across context resets, and instrumentation that makes model behavior consistent under adversarial conditions.

 Based in Toronto.
 Active work lives in [`claude-skills`](https://github.com/martinsbash/claude-skills), a library of reliability-focused skills for Claude that started as infrastructure for my own research workflow.
 I also co-run [Afro Creative Group](https://afrocreativegroup.lovable.app), a web and creative agency.